mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 ```

 I've created a new function: `parse_buttons()`. `parse_buttons()` returns a string with
 information on what buttons that are clicked.
-I have also made a value string called `scrolling_lookup`
+I have also made a value string called `scrolling_lookup`,
-that converts the number found in the scroll byte (in decimal) to either "(up)", "(down)" or
+which converts the number found in the scroll byte (in decimal) to either "(up)", "(down)" or
 "(not scrolling)".
 The strings are shown next to the button and scroll status numbers.

 The code is pretty self-explanatory.
 To find out whether a button is clicked or not I use bit